HigherOrderCO/HVM/README.md

 Benchmarks
 ==========

-HOVM is compared against Haskell GHC, because it is the reference lazy functional compiler.
-Note HOVM is still an early prototype.
-It obviously won't beat GHC in many cases.
-HOVM has a lot of room for improvements and is expected to improve steadily as optimizations are implemented.
+HOVM has two main advantages over GHC: beta-optimality and automatic parallelism.
+As such, to compare the runtimes, I'll highlight 2 parallel benchmarks (one simple and one complex), 2 optimal benchmarks (one simple and one compelx) and 1 sequential benchmark.
+Note HOVM is still an early prototype, it **obviously** won't beat GHC in general, but it does quite fine already, and should improve steadily as optimizations are implemented.
 Tests were ran with `ghc -O2` for Haskell and `clang -O2` for HOVM, in an 8-core M1 Max processor.

 Tree Sum (Parallel)
 -------------------